Last year we had friends stay with us for Easter,…

 Pihopa Retreat is located in Bishopdale and has for 130 years been a focal point in the life of the Nelson Diocese and its history is closely associated with the development of Nelson.
 With its historic chapel, residence, well-kept grounds and protected trees it is a unique area.
 As the current guardians of this special location, we want to ensure it is looked after for its guardians of the future.

-Our environmental journey began when we established Pihopa Retreat and being in our infancy, we strive to make it in the forefront of our mind whilst we establish ourselves and our practices.
+Our environmental journey began when we established Pihopa Retreat and being in our infancy, we strive to make it in the forefront of our mind whilst we establish ourselves and our sustainable practices.
 We will continually review and adapt our practices to ensure that we are taking advantage of all appropriate initiatives to influence our impact on the world and our community.

 The sustainable practices currently in place at Pihopa Retreat are: